Definition of Depreciation Tax Shield

-A depreciation tax shield is the savings of the tax due to depreciation expense in the company and it is calculated as depreciation debited to profit and loss account multiplied by the applicable tax rate where the depreciation tax shield is directly related to the depreciation debited i.e., higher the depreciation debited to the profit and loss account, higher will be the tax shield.
+A depreciation tax shield is the tax savings from the company’s depreciation expense.
+It calculates as depreciation debited to the profit and loss account multiplied by the applicable tax rate where it is directly related to the depreciation debited, i.e., the higher the depreciation debited to the profit and loss account, the higher will be the tax shield.

 Explanation

-Depreciation is the normal wear and tear in the value of asset.
-It is debited to profit and loss account as expenses which reduces the profit and ultimately the tax is reduced.
-A depreciation tax shield is the amount of tax saved due to depreciation expense which is calculated as depreciation debited as expenses multiplied by the applicable tax rate to the entity.
-The depreciation is allowable to the business entity for the assets used for business and on personal assets no depreciation is allowed as expenses.
-Hence depreciation tax shield is only available to the business entities.
-For example, if the profit of the organization is $ 500,000 before depreciation and depreciation is $ 200,000 and the applicable tax rate is 20%.
-So, the depreciation tax shield will be $ 200,000 multiplied by 20% which is equal to $ 40,000.
+Depreciation is the normal wear and tear in the value of the asset.
+It is debited to the profit and loss account as expenses, reducing the profit and tax.
+It is the amount of tax saved due to depreciation expense which calculates as depreciation debited as expenses multiplied by the applicable tax rate to the entity.
+Depreciation is allowable to the business entity for the assets used for business, and on personal investments, no depreciation is allowed as expenses.
+Hence this is only available to business entities.
+For example, if the organization’s profit is $ 500,000 before depreciation and depreciation is $ 200,000, and the applicable tax rate is 20%.
+So, it will be $ 200,000 multiplied by 20%, which equals $ 40,000.

 How to Calculate Depreciation Tax Shield?